 The Level of Inspection You Should Expect From Your CM

-All of the inspection processes and systems listed above should be in use at your CM in one form or another.
+All of the PCB inspection processes and systems listed above should be in use at your CM in one form or another.
 They should be checking incoming components and materials, manually and automatically checking your board during assembly, and then verifying the final product before shipping it back to you.

 At VSE, we have the experience and equipment you need for the best inspection processes in the industry.
 We also optimize our inspection processes and systems for prototype builds, pilot builds, new product introductions, and small-to-medium manufacturing so that you receive the most benefit for your specific builds.
 Our inspection processes, combined with our test capabilities and our goal to test as much as possible within your constraints, maximize the opportunity to find and correct potential defects before your PCBAs are shipped back to you.
 You can see the results of this effort reflected in our very low defect rate.